 The young university students who belong to evangelical churches prepare programs intended to present the plan of salvation to the youth who have never been to church.
 The students prepare something special, such as Christian concerts and dramas, which will draw the attention of that specific group.
 The programs are presented in an open place, such as a big park.

 Some of these university students organize special trips to visit faraway churches in order to present dramas or to sing during the special church services previously organized by local churches.

 Other students have the gift to visit people in jail to preach and give counseling.
 For example, some may visit those who have been caught taking drugs from the country; many of these are foreigners and do not have relatives or friends in Peru.

 These students go together with their pastors taking gifts and doing Christian concerts.
 They give testimony of their past life and bring those prisoners hope and a new joy.
 These young university students take seriously Matthew 25:36 (NIV).

 “I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.”

 Talking about Easter gifts, if the family belongs to a high social class, their children receive chocolate eggs on Easter Sunday.
 They even participate in contests about painting an egg organized at their school or by a local supermarket.

-But a child who belongs to a traditional family, who is part of a low social class, or who lives in extreme poverty, as our sponsored children do, isn’t aware of Easter gifts.
+But a child who belongs to a traditional family, who is part of a low social class, or who lives in extreme poverty, isn’t aware of Easter gifts.